MrPowers/chispa/README.md

 ![ignore_column_order_false](https://github.com/MrPowers/chispa/blob/main/images/ignore_column_order_false.png)

-### Ignore nullability
+### Ignore field nullability and/or metadata

-Each column in a schema has three properties: a name, data type, and nullable property.
+Each column in a schema has four properties: a name, data type, nullable property, and metadata.
 The column can accept null values if `nullable` is set to true.
+It can also have metadata, which is a dictionary of key-value pairs.

-You'll sometimes want to ignore the nullable property when making DataFrame comparisons.
+You'll sometimes want to ignore the nullable property and/or metadata when making DataFrame comparisons.

 Suppose you have the following `df1`: